AlonsoBarajas/freeCodeCamp_python/README.md

-# Arithmetic_formatter
-This program is a solution for the project "Arithmetic Arranger" from the "Scientific Computing with Python Projects" from freeCodeCamps
+# freeCodeCamps solutions for all 5 problems

+##This repository shows the way in which I takled each of the 5 problems.

+I hope that this can be helpful to anyone struggling with the projects.